Hugo MacNeill (Irish Army officer)

+Hugo Hyacinth MacNeill (16 Apr 1900 – 17 Apr 1963) was an Irish general officer.

 Life and military career

 Born in 1900, he was the nephew of politician Eoin MacNeill (1867–1945).

 Hugo MacNeill was member of Fianna Éireann and the Irish Volunteers before becoming an officer of the National Army during the Irish Civil War.
 In 1923, he was promoted to colonel after an intelligence windfall allowed him to prevent a series of Irish Republican Army (IRA) attacks in Dublin.
-In 1924 he was promoted to major general and appointed assistant Chief of Staff of the National Army.
+In March 1924, McNeill led a party of troops to Devlin's Hotel in Parnell Street, Dublin to arrest army mutineers.
+In the aftermath of the Army Mutiny In the aftermath of the Army Mutiny, he was promoted to major general and appointed Adjutant-General, a position he held until October 1926.

-In 1926 MacNeill attended the US Army Command and Staff Course in Fort Leavenworth, Kansas.
-He was in command of the Irish Army's Second (Northern) Division during The Emergency (1939-1945).
+In 1926, he was sent on a mission with several other officers to visit US military installations.
+While there, he attended the US Army Command and Staff Course in Fort Leavenworth, Kansas.
+On his return he became Director of the Defence Plans Division in General Headquarters.

-He was promoted to lieutenant general in 1946, although without appointment.

-MacNeill's main activity following retirement was the co-ordination of An Tóstal festivals in the 1950s.
-He was also the first president of the Organisation of National Ex-Servicemen.
-He died in 1963.
+During the Emergency, he was placed in command of the 2nd Division in the north.
+Post war he became GOC Eastern Command before retiring in 1951.
+Following retirement, MacNeill co-ordinated the An Tóstal festivals in 1952-4 and was president of the Organisation of National Ex-Servicemen (ONE) in 1953.
+He died in 1963 and was buried in Dean's Grange Cemetery.

 Controversies

 MacNeill was reputedly sympathetic to German interests, and some sources suggest he approached the German diplomatic legation in the early 1940s, without apparent authorisation.
 These approaches were reputedly to seek German assistance in the event that Britain invaded Ireland.
-Playing both sides, he accepted the covert aid of the British Army in training his division, notably in the establishment of a "battle school" at Gormanston and secret training of selected Irish troops in commando techniques in Northern Ireland.
+British intelligence reported that MacNeill was "firm friends" with Eoin O'Duffy and an admirer "of German methods and efficiency".